mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

-## Stage 2 Part 1: Creating the Final Table - the Entities Attributes
+## Sub-step 2 Part 1: Creating the Final Table - the Entities Attributes

-In this step, we utilize tables created in the previous stage to create the final entities attributes table.
+In this step, we utilize tables created in the previous sub-step to create the final entities attributes table.

 To replicate results in your project, execute the scripts located in the `Step05_Stage02_Part01_EntitiesAttributes` directory.

-## Stage 2 Part 2: Creating the Final Table - the Entities Attribute Relationship
+## Sub-step 2 Part 2: Creating the Final Table - the Entities Attribute Relationship

-In this step, we utilize tables created in the previous stage to create the final entities attribute relationship table.
+In this step, we utilize tables created in the previous sub-step to create the final entities attribute relationship table.

 To replicate results in your project, execute the scripts located in the `Step05_Stage02_Part02_EntitiesAttributeRel` directory.